MVS-sysgen/sysgen/README.md

 # Automated MVS3.8j Sysgen

 Welcome to the automated MVS 3.8j sysgen.
-To install MVS 3.8j run `./sysgen.sh` without any arguments.
+To install MVS 3.8j first install the required packages:

+**Ubuntu**:

+Run: `sudo apt-get install m4 make autoconf automake cmake flex build-essential regina-rexx libbz2-dev libregina3-dev zlib1g-dev unzip c3270 ncat`

+Then run `./sysgen.sh`.

 Currently only Debian/Ubuntu based systems are supported.
 If your system requires a password for sudo commands you may get prompted for your password to install needed software.